kodecocodes/i9t/app-thinning/app-thinning.markdown

 ```

 Breaking this change apart:
-- Using the new features in Swift 2.0, you are using the **Guard** statement.
+- Using the new features in Swift 2.0, you are using the **guard** statement.
 This lets you maintain the "Golden Path" of code in an easier manner.
 - You're instantiating a `NSBundleResourceRequest` with the tag associated with your bundle.
-You Will add tags to all the content bundles in one sec...
+You will add tags to all the content bundles in one sec...
 - The `beginAccessingResourcesWithCompletionHandler` method will call the completion block when your app finishs downloading your on-demand content or upon error.
 - The completion handler is not called on the main queue, so you'll need to supply a block to the main thread to handle any updates to the UI.
 - `NSBundleResourceRequest` has a read-only variable called bundle.
 Replacing `NSBundle.mainBundle()` with this varaible makes the code more extendible if you were to move the location of your bundles around.